Professional Development in Trauma Informed Care

 Statement of Training Intent.

-Develop skills to support people reclaim a sense of safety within their body;
+• Support people to reclaim a sense of safety within their body

-Learn how interpersonal to systemic trauma impacts the nervous system;
+• Learn how trauma impacts the nervous system

-Explore mindful movement practices for optimal expression of health;
+• Mindful movement for optimal expression of health

 Contact Us.